Charles Hardy: Member of Parliament

 Hardy sat as Member of Parliament for Rochester from 1764 to 1768 and for Plymouth from 1771 to 1780.

 Personal life

-In 1749 he married Mary Tate, however she died the next year without issue and left her home Delapré Abbey to Hardy which he sold in 1764 to Edward Bouverie for £22,000.
+In 1749 Hardy married Mary Tate, who died the next year without issue and left him her home, Delapré Abbey; he sold it in 1764 to Edward Bouverie for £22,000.
 Following his first wife's death, he married Catharine Stanyan, the daughter of Temple Stanyan.
 Through Catherine, he inherited Temple Stanyan's estate at Rawlins, Oxfordshire.

 The couple had three sons and two daughters.
 Sir Charles Hardy died at Spithead.
 He bequeathed £3000 to each of the sons and £4000 to each daughter, as well as leaving his estate to his eldest son Temple Hardy.
 By Catharine's death in 1801, only Temple survived of the three sons.
 Hardy's brother Josiah was a merchant and the Governor of New Jersey from 1761 to 1763.